puli/repository/docs/getting-started/application-devs.rst

 Run ``composer install`` to update the generated repository.
 Again, you can now access all files in the `resources/` directory of the package using the Puli path `/acme/blog`.
-Once your pull request is merged, you can remove the "override" entry and update the package.
+Once your pull request is merged, you can remove the entry and update the package.

 Exporting Application Resources
 -------------------------------

 Of course, your application itself also contains resources that you want to access.
-By convention, the resources of the application are exported to the Puli path `/app`.
+By convention, the resources of the application are mapped to the Puli path `/app`.
 This is done by adding the following lines to the composer.json file of your application:

 .. code-block:: json

     {
         "extra": {
             "resources": {
-                "export": {
                 "/app": "resources"
-                }
             }
         }
     }